Banner: Knocknarea at Sunset.

 The Chamber of Newgrange

-The interior of Newgrange is an amazing piece of architecture and engineering.
-The Entrance stone outside the monument marks the boundary between the World of the Living and the Land of the Dead.
+The corbeled interior of Newgrange is a truly amazing piece of architecture and engineering.
+The elaborately carved Entrance Stone at the doorway marks the boundary between the World of the Living and the Land of the Dead.
 The passage allows the Living to make a symbolic journey to the Underworld, represented by the Chamber, and return again to the Land of the Living.
 This is the symbolism built into passage-graves.

 As the Newgrange passage approaches the chamber the roofing corbels rise above the orthostats, soaring upwards to meet and lock into the chamber ceiling.
 The lofty corbelled vault of the Newgrange rises to a neat capstone six meters above the floor, forming an incredible artificial cave.
 The earliest description of the chamber was penned by Edward Lhuyd in a letter to his friend Dr. Tancred Robinson shortly after his visit to Newgrange: